Migacz85/database-app/README.md

  To see only recipes that have this word included in title or description of the recipe and are in specified N type

-#### Advanced filter (alergens):
+#### Advanced filter (allergens):
-(avaliable after clicking the plus button)
+(available after clicking the plus button)
 1. Click the plus button.
-2. Select N item from recipe alergen selecor.
+2. Select N item from recipe allergens selector.
 Where N is list of allergens
 3. Click Search <br>
 **Result:** See only recipes that don't have this N allergens
 4. Write in search a word  <br>
 **Expect:**
  To see only recipes that have this word included in title or description of the recipe and don't have allergens inside.
 #### Advanced filter (cooking time):
-(avaliable after clicking the plus button)
+(available after clicking the plus button)
 1. Click the plus button.
-2. Select N item from cooking time selecor.
+2. Select N item from cooking time selector.
 Where N is cooking time in minutes
 3. Click Search <br>
 **Result:** See only recipes that cooking time is equal or less than specified time.
 4. Write in search a word  <br>
 **Expect:**
  To see only recipes that have this word included in title or description of the recipe with specified cooking time

-Above test gaving 9 different combinations of possible tests.
-Same nine possibilites are in case when searching in bookmarks.
+Above test gave 9 different combinations of possible tests.
+Same nine possibilities are in case when searching in bookmarks.

 ## Bugs

 - From time to time
 pymongo.errors.AutoReconnect: ds113482.mlab.com:13482: [Errno 104] Connection reset by peer.
-- When using a search bar words like "how" "to" or simillar sometimes are not found in recipe description or recipe title.
+- When using a search bar words like "how" "to" or similar are not found in recipe description or recipe title.
 This can be because of how indexation of $text variable in mongodb was setup.
 Is possible that better setup of tokenization is required here.
 - One time I observed in google chrome when adding new recipe that in left corner there was tooltip, that should not be there.